 Sunrun is at the forefront of the customer-led revolution in energy.
-We are making affordable and reliable energy accessible to families across America with the most pro-consumer offerings and delivering the best customer experience and service in the industry.
+Americans want greater energy independence and control of their lives and their pocketbooks, and we're meeting that need by making affordable and reliable energy accessible to families across America with the most proconsumer offerings and delivering the best customer experience and service in the industry.
 Being the chosen, trusted provider to deliver this clean energy future is critical.

-We are operating at a large scale as we lead the industry.
-In 2023, we added nearly 136,000 Customers, with 84% selecting our subscription offering, which provides energy to our customers under long-term agreements, typically without any upfront costs and with immediate savings compared to the cost of energy from traditional providers.
-We continued to grow our customer base, exiting 2023 with over 933,000 Customers, representing 6.7 gigawatts of Networked Solar Capacity.
+We have firmly established our position as the largest developer of residential clean energy systems, providing benefit to over one million families.
+In 2024, we added nearly 116,000 Customers, with 94% selecting our subscription offering.
+Our subscription service provides solar energy to our customers under long-term agreements, typically without any upfront costs and with immediate savings compared to the cost of energy from traditional providers.
+We continued to grow our customer base, exiting 2024 with over 1,048,000 Customers, representing 7.5 gigawatts of Networked Solar Energy Capacity.